How to Improve the Partner Onboarding Process.

 Computer Market Research (CMR):

-What is partner onboarding?
+What is?
 What implications does it have on long and short-term relationships between vendors and partners?

 Technically, partner onboarding is the process by which a vendor fully enables and trains a partner on the vendor’s technology, sales message, operations, and overall go-to-market plans.
-However, partner onboarding process really should be considered an ongoing experience in the eyes of the vendor, focused on continual training encased with proactive prompting and reinforcement.
+However, the partner onboarding process is an ongoing experience.
+The process should focus on continual training encased with proactive prompting and reinforcement.
 Too often, when a partner initiates the partner onboarding process, it goes by quick and without fortification.
 By making the experience with the vendor smoother and more applicable, the vendor creates a tighter relationship with the partner that typically produces revenue sooner and for a longer period of time.
-Tightening up the onboarding paradigm speeds up product adoption, increases market share, and shortens the sales cycle.
+So, tightening up the onboarding paradigm speeds up product adoption.
+It also increases market share and shortens the sales cycle.